Robert-van-Engelen/Forth850/README.md

 - DE with TOS: truncated string length u2
 - 2OS: string address c-addr

+Performance:
+21 cycles per character for non-BL char to chop, 40 cycles per character for BL to chop white space char, 33 cycles to trim non-BL char

     chop:           ld a,e                  ; char->a
                     exx                     ; save bc with ip
                     ex af,af'               ; save a with char